Get a CDL

-- Prepare for your road test and practice with a supervising driver.
 The supervising driver must have a driver license that is valid to drive the commercial motor vehicle that you use for practice.

-- Schedule your road test using the Road Test Scheduling System.
+Use the Road Test Scheduling System.
 Please note that you can’t schedule an appointment for a date that is less than 14 days of being issued a Commercial Learner Permit (CLP).
 If you do not pass the road test, you must pay a fee of $40.00 before you can schedule another road test.
 You can pay the fee online with your credit card, or pay the fee at a DMV office.

 - E - No Manual Transmission Equipped CMV